Input Controls

 number

 A numeric input (integer or float).
-The placeholder
+The placeholder, min, max, and defaultValue parameters are optional.

 Example